opencybersecurityalliance/documentation/REPOGUIDELINE.md

     - [if code repo] How to deploy?
     - [if code repo] How to configure?
     - [if code repo] How to use the API?
+    - [if code repo] How to enable debug mode if implemented?
     - [if data repo] How to use the data?
     - Reference to talks/presentations
 - Governance [if code repo]